w3c/badging/explainer.md

 ```

 ##### Setting a separate badge for the app and a specific page (as in the case of github notifications an PR statuses).
+On all pages of this site, we wish to display the notification count, except for `/do-have-https`, where we should instead display `flag` if the page was not served over `https` or nothing, if it was.

 The main page of our site https://example.com/
 ```html